 Achievement and Standards – strategies, including additional class based or intervention work, to accelerate progress of targeted groups or individuals.

-- Attendance – working to ensure that absence from school does not lead to a lack of progress.
+- Attendance – working to ensure that absence from school does not lead to a lack of progress

 Monitoring and Evaluation

 Tracking of data will be used to identify any gaps in attainment and provision.
 This will be used to inform planning and focus interventions.
-Progress will be regularly monitored and comparisons made with Non Pupil Premium students to evaluate the effectiveness in narrowing the attainment gap.
+Progress will be regularly monitored and comparisons made with Non Pupil Premium pupils to evaluate the effectiveness in narrowing the attainment gap.

-There will be a requirement to produce regular reports on the progress made towards narrowing the gap for Pupil Premium students and an outline of the provisions made to achieve a narrowing of the gap.
-There will be a full evaluation of the effectiveness of the provision based on student outcomes and there will be a clear outline as to how Pupil Premium grant has been spent.
+There will be a requirement to produce regular reports on the progress made towards narrowing the gap for Pupil Premium pupils and an outline of the provisions made to achieve a narrowing of the gap.
+There will be a full evaluation of the effectiveness of the provision based on pupil outcomes and there will be a clear outline as to how Pupil Premium grant has been spent.